 The A556 is, believe it or not, the signposted route into Manchester (and the surrounding towns).
-It's mostly single carriageway, and people live on it.
+Until 2017 it is mostly single carriageway, and people live on it.
 I mean directly onto it.
 As in they have to stop on the main road to the south from the UK's third largest conurbation in order to turn into their drives.

-It's pretty hairy stuff, and really needs something doing about it.
-It certainly doesn't feel like the safest road in the world, that's for sure.
+It was pretty hairy stuff, and really needed something doing about it.
+It certainly didn't feel like the safest road in the world, that's for sure.

 I get the picture.
 Now, about the A556(M)...